Mitigating Domain Shift in Federated Learning via Intra- and Inter-Domain Prototypes: Methodology

 The consistent generalized prototype could enhance the robustness of the global model under the domain shift and guide the local training with inter-domain knowledge.
 Thus, we apply the contrastive learning between the local features and generalized prototypes.
 We encourage local features of data samples to closely align with their corresponding generalized prototypes within the same semantic class while pushing away the generalized prototypes of different semantic classes.
 Regarding the data samples $\{{x}_i,{y}_i\}$, we first employ the feature extractor to generate the feature vectors $h=f(x)\in\mathbb{R}^n$.
 Let $g$ be the corresponding generalized prototypes $g\in G$, $g^+$ denotes the generalized prototypes with the same semantic class from the local samples.
 Subsequently, inspired by InfoNCE loss~\cite{oord2018representation}, we design the Generalized Prototype Contrastive Learning (GPCL) loss as follows:

 where $\mathrm{s}( u, v) = u^\top v / \lVert u\rVert \lVert v\rVert$ represents the cosine similarity between the local feature and the generalized prototypes, $B$ denotes local batch size and $\tau$ is the temperature parameter.
-Our target of Eq.~\ref{loss_gpc} is to encourage the local client from different domains to acquire inter-domain knowledge from the generalized prototypes, thereby enhancing the generalization and mitigating the domain skew's negative impact.
+Our target of Eq.~\ref{loss_gpc} is to encourage the local client from different domains to acquire inter-domain knowledge from the generalized prototypes, thereby enhancing the generalization and mitigating the domain shift's negative impact.
+By doing so, we encourage both generalization and strong class discrimination based on the generalized prototypes.